 Teaching students about the concept of money can be overwhelming.
 Coin identification, values, and sums can all be introduced through a variety of fun, appropriate, and informative math videos that teach money.
 We have compiled a list of kid-friendly videos for you to use in your classroom.
+Pair these with Money Toothy or our Lucky to Learn Math Curriculum for some fun practice or review.

 This fun and engaging music video covers the value of the penny, nickel, dime, and quarter with great graphics and a catchy tune.
 It even briefly teaches students the presidential faces and how to use these coins to purchase items.
 NUMBEROCK does a great job covering the basics while keeping it fun and easy to understand!